Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 "Please fill in this field!"
 * I ran each page through https://search.google.com/test/mobile-friendly again and the results returned stated all pages are mobile friendly with no loading issues.
 * I ran the final deployed site to ensure it matched the development version, which it does.
+* I ran the final deployed site on Google Chrome, Safari on Macbook and on Firefox.
+The site renders correctly across all three browsers.

 ## Project Barriers And Solutions